 - Agent Peacock: They're very fond of their fancy clothes, but still tough enough to hang on to a sizable turf.

 - Bad Guys Play Pool: You fight one of the Bopper contingents in a pool hall in Cochise's flashback level.

-- Color Motif: Black dress shirts, metallic purple vests, cream trousers, black shoes, purple fedora.
+- Color Motif: Metallic purple vests, cream trousers, black shoes, a purple fedora.

-- Large and in Charge: The leader of the Boppers is a giant of a man named Big Moe.
+- Large and in Charge: The leader of the Boppers is an absolute giant of a man named Big Moe.

 - Pimp Duds: Their uniforms are rather tame for stereotypical pimp standards but they still give the vibe.